ankilab/EvoVis/README.md

 ## Getting Started

 1. **EvoVis Cloning:** Clone the EvoVis repository from [GitHub](https://github.com/leadang42/EvoVis.git) and navigate to the project directory.
+(Note: This is a maintained fork of the original repository [leadang42/EvoVis](https://github.com/leadang42/EvoVis.git), which was transferred to ankilab for continued development.)

 ````
 git clone https://github.com/leadang42/EvoVis.git
 cd EvoVis
 ````

-2. **EvoVis Dependencies:** Install the project's dependencies.
+1. **EvoVis Dependencies:** Install the project's dependencies.
 This project was developed and tested using Python 3.11.3.
 While it may work with other versions of Python, compatibility with versions other than 3.11.3 is not guaranteed.
 ````
 pip3 install -r requirements.txt
 ````

-3. **EvoVis Execution:** Run EvoVis by specifying your run results directory path or use the sample enas run in the enas_example_run_results directory.
+1. **EvoVis Execution:** Run EvoVis by specifying your run results directory path or use the sample enas run in the enas_example_run_results directory.
 ````
 python3 EvoVis.py <run_results_path>
 ````